 How Many Countries Does Surfshark VPN Have Servers In?

-Overall, Surfshark offers an excellent service for a great price point for you who think their competitors cost too much.
-Moreover, while they don’t provide the most features, this VPN will give you what you need—a VPN service.
+Surfshark offers an excellent service for a great price point for you who think their competitors cost too much.
+While they don’t provide the most features, this VPN will give you what you need—a VPN service.

 Hopefully, this review of Surfshark VPN helped you learn more about this service.